microsoft/terminal/doc/specs/#980 - SnapOnOutput.md

 `snapOnOutput` will be a profile-level `ICoreSettings` setting of type enum.
 It can be set to the following values:
 - `never`: new output does not cause the viewport to update to the bottom of the scroll region
 - `noSelection`: (**default**) new output causes the viewport to update to the bottom of the scroll region **IF** no selection is active
+- `atBottom`: new output causes the viewport to update **IF** the viewport is already at the virtual bottom
 - `always`: new output causes the viewport to update to the bottom of the scroll region

 The `TerminalCore` is responsible for moving the viewport on a scroll event.
 All of the logic for this feature should be handled here.

-A new private field `std::function<bool(void)> _snapOnOutput` will be introduced.
-This field will be set when the settings are loaded, with the following logic:
-- `never`       --> `return false`
-- `noSelection` --> `return !isSelectionActive()`
-- `always`      --> `return true`
+A new private enum `_snapOnOutput` will be introduced for each of the possible settings values.
+The `_NotifyScrollEvent()` calls (and nearby code) will be surrounded by conditional checks for the enums above.

 `_snapOnOutput` can then be used to determine if the viewport should update given a specific situation.

 ## UI/UX Design

-`snapOnOutput` will be a profile-level `ICoreSettings` setting of type enum.
-It can be set to the following values:
-- `never`: new output does not cause the viewport to update to the bottom of the scroll region
-- `noSelection`: (**default**) new output causes the viewport to update to the bottom of the scroll region **IF** no selection is active
-- `always`: new output causes the viewport to update to the bottom of the scroll region

-This is done at a profile-level to be near `snapOnInput`.
+The `snapOnOutput` setting is done at a profile-level to be near `snapOnInput`.
 Additionally, the `never` value seems more valuable when the user can dedicate a specific task to the profile.
 Such a scenario would be a shell that frequently generates new output (i.e.: a live-generating log), but the user is not necessarily interested in what the latest output is.

 ## Capabilities